-The battle is on, do I jump in with both feet and grab a new Android tablet or a Blackberry Playbook to read my e-books?
+The battle is on, do I jump in with both feet and grab a new Android tablet like a Samsung Galaxy or a Blackberry Playbook to read my e-books?
 Or do I simplify life and fall to the basics of an e-book reader like Kindle or Kobo?

 To set the context, I love my e-books.
 Even long before Kindle and Kobo where possible, I bought PDF versions of books.
 The fact that you can use a search functionality to find content is a god send.